dgraph-io/dgraph-docs/content/dgraph_overview.md

 analysis, Dgraph is up to the task.
 In fact, it is in production today in the following real-world scenarios:

+* Content Management Systems
+* Customer 360
+* Data unification
+* Ecommerce stores
+* Entity resolution
 * HR management applications
-* Social media sites
-* Ecommerce stores
-* Content Management Systems
+* Master data management
 * Product recommendation engines
 * Real-time chat applications
+* Social media sites

 ## Dgraph database and Dgraph cloud services